mplitnikas/mplitnikas-itunes/README.md

 ### 4. Automated testing / deployment

 Building on item 3, it would be useful to have automated testing happen when committing this code, to help prevent broken builds from making it to master.

+### 5. Component-level CSS / CSS preprocessor

+Styling is currently all in one file, which makes it harder to reuse components between this project and others.
+Ideally I could move the CSS into individual files at the level of each component or group of components, so that they're self-contained.
+In addition, having a CSS preprocessor like LESS or SASS would make it possible to make the styling more concise, and make it easier to create a modular layout / style to which I could add different color schemes.

+### 6. Deployment

+Deployment to Github had some bumps in the road; in particular there are some issues around the CSRF protection in Firefox preventing scripts from loading.
+In the future this would be addressed at the server level, changing the headers that go along with the HTTP response when index.html is server.